SwineFeather/Progression/ISSUE_TEMPLATE.md

 ---

-**Note**: Please ensure you're using the latest version of PlayerStatsToMySQL before reporting issues.
+**Note**: Please ensure you're using the latest version of Progression before reporting issues.